Waterway Jurisdiction Determinations

 Since the ownership of the lakebed trust property could not have been legally transferred from the state, no transfer to the state can occur, nor has any property been taken from private landowners for which compensation is due.

-Can DNR supply assessors with maps to define lakebed property?
+- Can the DNR supply assessors with maps to define lakebed property?

-Lakebed lands have not been mapped, given the current state budget situation, it isn’t likely that the state will be able to map lakebeds.
-Lakebed mapping is not essential to the state’s role as trustee of public waters - waterfront landowners have been complying for decades with lake and stream protections using OHWM determinations made on an as-needed basis.
-DNR and the department of Revenue are working together to provide additional guidance to assessors for addressing imprecise boundaries along waterways.
+Lakebed lands have not been mapped and it is not likely that the state will be able to map lakebeds.
+Lakebed mapping is not essential to the state’s role as trustee of public waters.
+Waterfront landowners have been complying for decades with lake and stream protections using OHWM determinations made on an as-needed basis.